-Funding up to $500 is available for a solo project and up to $1,000 is available for group projects.
+Funding is available for both solo and group projects.

 The certificate is awarded in one or more of these areas: